Jess-FisherKappen/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](humidity.jpeg)

-This project is related to mine because (insert reasons here).
+This project is related to mine because this is a temperature sensor that can inform the user of the temperature that, instead of a fan, the source is reading and display it on a separate screen.

 ### Related project 4 ###
 Indoor NeoPixel Thermometer